yuwei-jacque-wang/Literature-Style-Transfer-DSGA1012/README.md

 # Literature Style Transfer

-This is code implementation of the final project of DS-GA 1012:
+This is code implementation of the final project of NYU DS-GA 1012 (Natural Language Understanding and Computational Semantics):
 ```
 Text-style Transformation from 19th-Century Literature to Modern Language
 Yuwei Wang, Tianshu Chu, Jiarui Tang, Chutang Luo